agnesnora/remotework_ts/README.md

 ## Introduction

-This project is a simple experiment with TypeScript and React.
-The main focus is on building a reusable Navbar component using TypeScript and exploring compound components.
+This project is my very first experience using TypeScript in which I am aiming to build a reusable Navbar component and craft a responsive website.
+The project also marks my initial exploration into testing with Jest for React code.
+While diving into the world of TypeScript and React, I took on the challenge of incorporating Jest for testing, which brought its own set of challenges.
+One of the significant hurdles was setting up a seamless environment where Vite, TypeScript, and Jest could seamlessly work together.

 ## Project Overview